 Chester County ARD Attorney

 If you have been arrested and charged with a crime in Chester County, you may be eligible for entry into the county's ARD program.
-Consult with experienced criminal defense attorney Joseph D. Lento for more information about how you can get approved.
-Contact him today online or by phone at (215) 535-5355.
+Consult with the experienced criminal defense attorneys at the Lento Law Firm for more information about how you can get approved.
+Contact them today online or by phone at (215) 535-5355.